brandones/ubuntu-unattended/README.md

+# Forked for Compañeros en Salud

+This is a fork of [netson/ubuntu-unattended](https://github.com/netson/ubuntu-unattended).
+Pretty much the only changes are:

+- Allow downloading Ubuntu 16.04 Desktop
+- Make the default localizations Spanish (Mexico)
+- Allow root login

 # Unattended Ubuntu ISO Maker

 This simple script will create an unattended Ubuntu ISO from start to finish.
 It will ask you a few questions once, and embed your answers into a remastered ISO file for you to use over and over again.